han-yaeger/yaeger-tutorial/README.md

 }
 ```

-### Add the BubbleSpawner to the Level
+### Add the BubbleSpawner to the Game Level
 A `YaegerScene` does not support EntitySpawners by default, to enable it, the Scene needs to implement the
 interface `EntitySpawning`, which requires implementing the method `setupEntitySpawners()`.
 From this method
 we can call ` addEntitySpawner(new BubbleSpawner(getWidth(), getHeight()));`, which adds the EntitySpawner to
 the Scene and ensures the spawned Entities appear on the Scene.

-:computer: Add the BubbleSpawner to the Level
+:computer: Add the BubbleSpawner to the Game Level

 ### Make the BubbleSpawner also spawn instances of `PoisonBubble`
 Lets change the `spawnEntities()` method to ensure that four out of ten spawned bubbles will be a `PoisonBubble`.